 Length: 1.6 Miles / Difficulty: Easy

-The Winslow Pool trail that passes lakes and wetlands found within Turnbull.
-A great feature of this trail is that you can bring your dog along on this hike, providing that they are kept leased during the trek.
+The Winslow Pool trail passes lakes and wetlands found within Turnbull.
+A great feature of this trail is that you can bring your dog along on this hike, providing that they are kept leashed during the trek.
 Winslow Pool is a great scenic hike accessible to all skill levels.

 Stubblefield Lake Loop